90t/book-club/README.md

 RESULT 100%

-# This Full Stack Framework eCommecre application looks & responses very very well across all screen sizes
+# This Full Stack Framework Falsk App  pplication looks & responses very very well across all screen sizes

 # There is one problem with my application & it is a subscription I have been locked out of my mail gun because I mistakenly pushed an api key , after removing the api key from GitHub I proceeded to contact mailgun,There I followwed the support team I correcting all the details of my account , where I set up 2step verification using the Google Auth App  but now I am totally locked out of my account.
 I tried to signup for another account but they only except 1 mobile number & 1 credit card number My Project is ready & setup for email intergration as soon as mailgun unlocks my account, I am presently in contact with Mailgun,